 Remember, you're hiring virtual assistants to build your business and get control of your life by outsourcing the tasks you don't want to do.
 Because of this, it's about training and moulding someone to fit your business vision.
 Good news is Filipinos are super adaptable and excellent learners.

 Okay, so you hear me say this a lot in my videos and on my Podcast Confessions of a Virtual Boss...
 Common sense is key.
 You don't pay staff in advance, it does not matter how honest they are, it's just not a good thing to do as it opens you up to easily avoidable scams.
 Just like back home, you pay your virtual employee weekly, bi-weekly or monthly (up to you).

 Unless you've agreed on a different term:

-Final note.
-If you plan on them being a long term employee and put in some basic and ongoing time to train them, motivate them, and create a good working relationship (as you should with any employee) then it will do amazing things for your business and life.
+If you plan on them being part of your team long-term, then make sure to put in some basic work and invest ongoing time to train them, motivate them, and create a good working relationship (as you should with any employee) then it will do amazing things for your business and life.